-When I was stationed at the Navy’s Combat Camera Group Pacific in San Diego, a civilian video editing instructor told me I acted like a guy who wore blue suede shoes.
+When I was stationed at the Navy’s Combat Camera Group Pacific in San Diego circa 1998, a civilian video editing instructor told me I acted like a guy who wore blue suede shoes.
 When I asked her what she meant, she replied, “You always have the answer.
 Ten steps ahead of everyone.
 All the time.”
-I took it as a compliment, but now I’m not so sure that was the right call.
+I took it as a compliment, but now I’m not so sure.
 I wonder if she wasn’t telling me to slow the fuck down?
 If so, that was stellar advice I totally missed and definitely could have used.

 Twenty years and perhaps a dozen jobs later, I discovered my mouth consistently wrote checks my ass couldn’t ever cash.
 Matters of “honor” that didn’t matter.
 A major pain over minor distinctions without a measurable difference.
 Over and over again I’d put myself in the spotlight and on the firing line, without knowing why or that I was even doing it in the first place.
 Total ego blindness.